-Antigua, Guatemala (a UNESCO World Heritage Site) puts on the largest Easter celebration in The Americas.
-It’s estimated that around 200,000 people flock to this Colonial gem of a town every year to watch the colorful Semana Santa (Holy Week) celebrations between Palm Sunday and Easter Sunday.
+Antigua, Guatemala puts on the largest Easter celebration in the Americas.
+It’s estimated that around 200,000 people flock to this colonial gem of a town every year to watch the colorful Semana Santa (Holy Week) celebrations between Palm Sunday and Easter Sunday.

 How to speak Semana Santa

 SEMANA SANTA – The Spanish phrase for Holy Week which runs from Palm Sunday through Easter Sunday.